dalenewman/Transformalize.Transform.CSharp/README.md

 This produces `SomethingWonderful 2`

-Note: This library is susceptible to a known memory leak associated with running dyanamically loaded c# assemblies in the host's `AppDomain`.
+Note: This library is susceptible to a known memory leak associated with running dynamically loaded c# assemblies in the host's `AppDomain`.
 If you use it in a long-running Transformalize service, set a `max-memory` in the root node (e.g. `500 mb`).
 If the process exceeds the `max-memory`, it will exit with error.
 Have your service restart automatically.
 This *work-around* is acceptable when you can't afford the performance hit introduced by running c# in a remote `AppDomain`.